-Toronto is the capital city of Ontario province and considered the largest city in Canada with a population approaching 5.6 million.
-If you count the whole urban area around Toronto then the population increases to 6.5 million.
+Toronto is the capital city of Ontario province and is considered the largest city in Canada, with a population approaching 5.6 million.
+If you count the whole urban area around Toronto, the population increases to 6.5 million.

 Interesting Facts: The area known as Toronto now started life as the city of York, the capital of Upper Canada.

 The city celebrates its cultural heritage by hosting many festivals and carnivals throughout the year.
 During my 5-day visit in August, I encountered 2 separate festivals: Caribbean Grand Parade (Caribana) and Taste of the Middle-East.
 Many more cultural events happening every month.
 See the calendar here.